This post about small living room design ideas was updated in December 2022.

-Just because you have a small living room, doesn’t mean it functions any different from a large one.
+Just because you have a small living room doesn’t mean it functions any different from a large one.
 No matter the size, your family room needs to accommodate movie nights, sleepovers, the big game, and all manner of gatherings.
-We’re sharing our best tips for adding more seating to a petite space plus other great small living room ideas.
+How can you get the most of your living room space?
+We’re sharing our best living room design tips for adding more seating to a petite space plus other great small living room ideas.

 The most important thing to do in any small space is to start with a plan.
 Use a room planner to play around with floor plans.
 You’ll want to leave the proper amount of space between furniture pieces, and pay careful attention to pathways from room to room.
 Here are two helpful resources:

-2. Our Favorite Small Living Room Idea — Swivel Chairs
+2. Our Favorite Small Living Room Design Idea: Swivel Chairs

 Some rooms (especially small spaces) have multiple focal points which can feel confusing when you’re trying to come up with a floor plan.
 If you have a small space that is used for both entertaining and TV watching, you’ll probably have an even harder time figuring how to have chairs face the TV but also seat lots of people.
 In those cases, we highly recommend at least one or even a pair of swivel chairs.